 Similarly, weightlifting is a very different sport from powerlifting.
 While powerlifting was born from weightlifting, weightlifting is far more complex.
-Historically, plenty of children start weightlifting at an early age, and countries like China famously pick kids with talent in the sport at very early ages.
+Historically, plenty of children start weightlifting at an early age, and countries like China famously pick kids with talent in the sport at a very early age.

 Motor Skills are Important

 Children should only start lifting around the same time they’d typically start getting into other sports, which is after their most basic motor skills have developed.
 In general, this is age 6 to 8.
-That’s the youngest at which you should allow a child to lift weights, in my opinion.
+That’s why 6-8 is a good age to start powerlifting or weight training in general.
 This isn’t because a 5-year-old is going to break their back with a 10-pound bar, but because they’re far less likely to have the neurological capacity to get their muscles under control enough to perform any lift safely and properly.

 A much better metric is to get a light stick of some sort and coach your child yourself on how to squat, deadlift, and bench press.
 If they’re teachable and understand your instructions and show good form, then they’re ready to start training.

 The reason gyms typically don’t let kids younger than age 13 train is because they’d get sued if they let a young kid go into a gym and start playing with heavy weights.
 That and gyms typically don’t always have the ability to provide adequate supervision of young children.